Mental Health and Wellbeing

 The Daily Mile is part of our whole school routine and encourages children to see exercise as a part of their daily lives

-Learning Behaviours to develop the life skills of Respect (Winnie the Pooh), Resilience (Tigger), Resourcefulness (Owl), Responsibility (Kanga), Reasoning (Eeyore) and Readiness to learn (Piglet).
-See link to our learning behaviour booklet.
-Parent Learning Behaviour Booklet
+Learning Behaviours to develop the life skills of Respect (Winnie the Pooh), Resilience (Tigger), Resourcefulness (Owl), Responsibility (Kanga), Reasoning (Eeyore) and Readiness to learn (Piglet), Rabbit (Relationships) See link to our learning behaviour booklet.
+Learning Behaviours

 Weekly ball skills lesson with Love the Ball